javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 </form>
 ```

-So, it was possible to make a GET/POST request to another site, even without networking methods.
+So, it was possible to make a GET/POST request to another site, even without networking methods, as forms can send data anywhere.
 But as it's forbidden to access the content of an `<iframe>` from another site, it wasn't possible to read the response.

-As we can see, forms allowed to send data anywhere, but not receive the response.
-To be precise, there wre actually tricks for that (required special scripts at both the iframe and the page), but let these dinosaurs rest in peace.
+To be precise, there were actually tricks for that, they required special scripts at both the iframe and the page.
+So the communication with the iframe was technically possible.
+Right now there's no point to go into details, let these dinosaurs rest in peace.

 ### Using scripts

-Another trick was to use a `<script src="http://another.com/…">` tag.
-A script could have any `src`, from any domain.
-But again -- it was impossible to access the raw content of such script.
+Another trick was to use a `script` tag.
+A script could have any `src`, with any domain, like `<script src="http://another.com/…">`.
+It's possible to execute a script from any website.

-If `another.com` intended to expose data for this kind of access, then a so-called "JSONP (JSON with padding)" protocol was used.
+If a website, e.g. `another.com` intended to expose data for this kind of access, then a so-called "JSONP (JSON with padding)" protocol was used.

+Here's how it worked.

-Let's say we need to get the data from `http://another.com` this way:
+Let's say we, at our site, need to get the data from `http://another.com`, such as the weather:

 1. First, in advance, we declare a global function to accept the data, e.g. `gotWeather`.

     ```js
     // 1.
-Declare the function to process the data function gotWeather({ temperature, humidity }) {
+Declare the function to process the weather data function gotWeather({ temperature, humidity }) {
       alert(`temperature: ${temperature}, humidity: ${humidity}`);
     }
     ```
-2. Then we make a `<script>` tag with `src="http://another.com/weather.json?callback=gotWeather"`,  please note that the name of our function is its `callback` parameter.
+2. Then we make a `<script>` tag with `src="http://another.com/weather.json?callback=gotWeather"`, using the name of our function as the `callback` URL-parameter.

     ```js
     let script = document.createElement('script');
     script.src = `http://another.com/weather.json?callback=gotWeather`;
     document.body.append(script);
     ```
-3. The remote server dynamically generates a script that calls `gotWeather(...)` with the data it wants us to receive.
+3. The remote server `another.com` dynamically generates a script that calls `gotWeather(...)` with the data it wants us to receive.
     ```js
     // The expected answer from the server looks like this: gotWeather({